 French Bulldogs ("Frenchies") are wildly popular dogs known for being sleek, excellent city dogs.
 They have a playful and intelligent demeanor and are known for their adaptability.
 French Bulldogs look like a miniature versions of the Bulldog with unique, erect “bat ears.”
 They have a short nose, wrinkly face, and muscular build.
-If you’re the lucky pet parent of one of these mischievous dogs, you may be wondering how large will my French Bulldog grow and when will they stop growing?
+If you’re the lucky pet parent of one of these mischievous pups, you may be wondering how big do French Bulldogs get and when will they stop growing?

-Everything you need to know about French Bulldog growth:
+Here's everything you need to know about French Bulldog weight and growth:

 - French Bulldog Height Chart